model context experience / learn how the best AI products are built

 It's not just the videos.

 Aside from that, you'll probably have some questions.
 It's tricky to wrap your head around this new world.
 How does vector search really work?
 Does AI really have a world model?
-You get a direct Slack Connect line to me for all your questions.
+You get a direct line to me on Slack for all your questions.

 The third pillar of learning is community.
 No, we're not starting another Slack or Discord group.
 Instead, you'll have full access to regular group office hours calls.
 It's the best way to learn.